-Health and Wellbeing for Child Development (50%)
+Health and Wellbeing for Child

+Development

 Students will develop the essential knowledge and understanding in child development, covering reproduction, parental responsibility, antenatal care, birth, postnatal checks, postnatal provision, conditions for development, childhood illnesses and child safety.
-This is an examined unite.
-There is an opportunity to take the interactive babies home.

-Understanding the development of a child from birth to five years (25%)
+Understanding the development of a child from birth to five years five years

 In this topic of study, students will gain an understanding of the development norms from birth to five years and the stages and benefits of play.
-They will plan and carry out play activities with a child under five.
-This is a portfolio unit.